mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Which Characteristic?
-The characteristic that applies to a skill check will be obvious in most cases – balancing atop a wall is patently a Dexterity- based check, while using brute force to disable a mechanism is governed by Strength.
+The characteristic that applies to a skill check will be obvious in most cases – balancing atop a wall is patently a Dexterity-based check, while using brute force to disable a mechanism is governed by Strength.
 The main area of overlap is between Intelligence and Education.
 The former covers inspiration, improvization and pure reasoning, while the latter is for trained